renovatebot/renovate/docs/usage/configuration-options.md

 ## statusCheckNames

-You can customize the context of the status check that Renovate adds to its update branches.
+You can customize the name/context of status checks that Renovate adds to commits/branches/PRs.

-You can modify existing status checks, but adding new status checks is _not_ supported.
+This option enables you to modify any existing status checks name/context, but adding new status checks this way is _not_ supported.
 Setting the value to `null` or an empty string, effectively disables or skips that status check.
 This option is mergeable, which means you only have to specify the status checks that you want to modify.